vhollo/bestdictator/static/_tests/could-i-be-a-dictator.md

         choice: Books.
 More and more books
         bully: Glad if you can read at all.
       - score: "2"
-        choice: It's what Albert Einstein did on LSD
+        choice: It's what Albert Einstein did on acid
         bully: Why not follow him?
       - score: "3"
         choice: Talking about topics made up to talk about